Semiparametric Bayesian Estimation of Dynamic Discrete Choice Models: General Model Setup

 \section{General Model Setup}

 In the infinite-horizon version of the model, the decision maker maximizes the expected discounted sum of the per-period payoffs

-where $d_t \in \{0,1,\ldots,J \}=D$ is the control variable, $x_t \in X$ is the state variable observed by the econometrician, $\epsilon_t = (\epsilon_{t0},\epsilon_{t1},\ldots,\epsilon_{tJ})^T \in R^{J+1}$ is the state variable unobserved by the econometrician, $\beta$ is the time discount factor, and $u(x_t,d_t,\epsilon_t)$ is the per-period payoff.
+where $d_t \in \{0,1,\ldots,J \}$ is the control variable, $x_t \in X=\{1,\ldots,K\}$ is the state variable observed by the econometrician, $\epsilon_t = (\epsilon_{t0},\epsilon_{t1},\ldots,\epsilon_{tJ})^T \in R^{J+1}$ is the state variable unobserved by the econometrician, $\beta$ is the time discount factor, and $u(x_t,d_t,\epsilon_t)$ is the per-period payoff.
 The decision-maker observes both $x_t$ and $\epsilon_t$ at time $t$ before making the decision.

-Following \cite{Rust:87} and the subsequent literature, we assume that (i) the per-period payoffs are additively separable in $\epsilon_t$, $u(x_t,d_t,\epsilon_t)= u(x_t,d_t) + \epsilon_{td_t}$; (ii) $\epsilon_t$'s are independent of other variables and independently identically distributed (i.i.d.) over time according to a distribution $F$ with zero mean; (iii) the observed states evolve according to a controlled Markov chain $G_{x}^j =Pr(x_{t+1}|x_t=x,d_t=j)$.
-In most applications, the utility functions are assumed to depend on a vector of unknown parameters, $\theta \in \mathbb{R}^{d_\theta}$, that are estimated.
+Following \cite{Rust:87} and the subsequent literature, we assume that (i) the per-period payoffs are additively separable in $\epsilon_t$, $u(x_t,d_t,\epsilon_t)= u(x_t,d_t) + \epsilon_{td_t}$; (ii) $\epsilon_t$'s are independent of other variables and independently identically distributed (i.i.d.) over time according to a distribution $F$ with zero mean; (iii) the observed states evolve according to a controlled Markov chain $G$ with transition probabilities $G_{x}^j =\{Pr(x_{t+1}|x_t=x,d_t=j), \, x_{t+1} \in X\}$ and an initial distribution $\{Pr(x_{1}), \, x_1 \in X\}$.
+The utility functions are assumed to depend on a vector of unknown parameters, $\theta \in \mathbb{R}^{d_\theta}$, that are estimated.
 Below, we often omit $\theta$ in $u(x_t,d_t; \theta)$ and related objects such as value functions for notation brevity.
+As in \cite{Rust:87}, \citet{Gilleskie_Eca:98}, and most of the literature, the time discount factor is assumed to be known; it is usually calibrated to imply a reasonable value of a risk free annual interest rate.
+In most applications, the observed state transition probabilities are estimated in a first stage prior to estimation of the preference parameters $\theta$ since it can be done directly from the observed state transitions with a relatively high precision and without solving the dynamic program.
+In line with that and for notation brevity we treat $G$ as known and fixed.
+Extensions of our results and methodology to continuous $X$ and unknown $G$ are discussed in Section \ref{sec:extensions}.

 Under mild regularity conditions (\cite{BhattacharyaMajumdar:89}), the decision problem in \eqref{eq:sequence_formulation} admits the following Bellman representation

 where $Q$ is called the \textit{Emax} function and $G_x^j Q$ denotes $E(Q(x_{t+1})|x_t=x,d_t=j)$.
 The conditional choice probability (CCP) can be expressed as